RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Experiment

 \section{Experiment}

-In this section, we applied RDIS to both of GRU and bidirectional GRU to test the effectiveness of RDIS.
-For comparison, we used the previous machine learning methods and deep-learning-based methods.
-We evaluated the performance on two real-world time series datasets: air quality dataset and gas sensor dataset.
+In this section, we applied RDIS to both GRU and bidirectional GRU to test the effectiveness of RDIS.
+For comparison, we employed the previous machine-learning methods and deep-learning-based methods.
+We evaluated the performance on two real-world time series datasets: air quality and gas sensor datasets.